FactorySimPy/FactorySimPy/docs/examples.md

 env.run(until=10)
 ```

-## Example WITH custom edge selction policy passed as a parameter
+## Example with a custom edge selction policy as a function

 ***Here's an example that shows how to interconnect a source to a machine using buffers and pass a python function or a generator instance as parameter.***